Dejvid321/Dejvid321/README.md

 - 👋 Hi, I’m @Dawid
 - 👀 I live in Poland
-- 🌳 I like playing Minecraft and learning to code
+- 🌳 I like playing Minecraft
+- 👽 Learning to code
+- 👉Currently working on :